mhardcastle/pysynch/README.md

 # pysynch
 Python interface to synchrotron libraries

-This provides an interface to the C synchrotron libraries used by Hardcastle et al (1998) and insubsequent work.
+This provides an interface to the C synchrotron libraries used by Hardcastle et al (1998) and in subsequent work.
+It depends on the integration routines in the GNU Scientific Library (GSL).

 ## installation